Numbers and populations

-Snow Leopard Trust Programs
+Snow Leopard Conservation Actions

 Mongolia was chosen for the new study because it has some 1,000 snow leopards in the wild, the second largest population after China, and hosts existing conservation programs involving more than 400 herder families in the remote Altai mountains in the far west of the country.

-The Trust also runs a Community Conservation Program, supporting villagers in the making of beautiful hand made rugs using the wool from their own livestock.
-These stunning rugs and other items are sold through the Trust and all the money goes back to the women and their communities, providing money for food, medicine and education.
+The SLT also runs Snow Leopard Enterprises, a Community Conservation Program, supporting villagers in the making of beautiful hand made rugs using the wool from their own livestock.
+When herder communities join Snow Leopard Enterprises, they sign “Conservation Contracts” in which they agree to protect snow leopards and key wild prey species from poaching or retribution killing.
+In return the products like rugs and other items are sold through the Trust and all the money goes back to the women and their communities, providing money for food, medicine and education.
 Where people have an alternative source of income it is less likely they need to kill snow leopards either to sell illegally or in retaliation for livestock killings.

-WWF Mongolia recently developed a program where teachers are introduced to education for sustainable development.
+WWF Mongolia developed a program where teachers are introduced to education for sustainable development.
 A national network of teams has been created in all the provinces in Mongolia and these teams provide expertise and experience in how to increase environmental awareness to school teachers in their areas so they in turn can teach children to be more environmentally aware.

-Snow Leopard Conservancy
+Snow Leopard Conservancy.